Paramedic or Nurse: Which Career is the Best?

-How are Nurses and Paramedics Regarded by the Public?
+How are nurses and paramedics regarded by the public?

-Nursing is seen very favorable in many facets, especially when it comes to honesty and ethical standards.
+Nursing is seen as very favorable in many facets, especially when it comes to honesty and ethical standards.
 In fact, in a 2012 Gallup poll, nurses were rated higher than physicians and clergy in this exact instance.

 Yet nurses feel that the stereotypes of their profession are too often negative.
-The National Registry of Emergency Medical Technicians reports that, thanks to the popularity of television shows such as “Emergency,” “ER,” “Trauma,” and others, the image of paramedics is a favorable one.
+The National Registry of Emergency Medical Technicians reports that thanks to the popularity of television shows such as “Emergency,” “ER,” “Trauma,” and others, the image of paramedics is a favorable one.

-The important factor in both fields is for each to recognize that health care is a team, with each member responsible for a unique function that contributes to the overall health and well-being of the patient, whether he or she is on a stretcher or in a hospital bed.
+The important factor in both fields is for each to recognize that healthcare is a team, with each member responsible for a unique function that contributes to the overall health and well-being of the patient, whether he or she is on a stretcher or in a hospital bed.